urbanrobo/999-00003-A/README.md

 3. Data Processing Subsystems:
    * 3.1 - There shall be clean and quick (less than 1 minute) access to coin cell battery on selected motherboard.
      * DESIGN NOTE: For replacement of battery after normal usage and to clear memory to fix [Q-Code](https://www.asus.com/support/FAQ/1043948/) errors.
-   * 3.2 - The vehicle Chassis CAN (C-CAN) and Powertrain CAN (P-CAN) shall interface with the OBC via a PCI Express slot.
+   * 3.2 - The vehicle Chassis CAN (C-CAN) and Powertrain CAN (P-CAN) shall interface with the OBC via a M.2 slot.
    * 3.3 - The On-Board Compute and vehicle ignition start/stop line shall have the ability to be powered on by a Radio Frequency (RF) button click.
+   * 3.4 - 6 cameras and resolution of 1080p  30 fps  and other 720p
+   * 3.5 - GPS shoudl use the motherboard headers not the USE the slots
+   * 3.5 - Modems should 4G LTE and have min bandwidth of 800 kbps Cerbus hit
+   * 3.6 - Have a RF or Bluebooth dongle for mouse and keyboard shoudl ne populated in Motherboard and never come out.
+(SMall combined system)
+   * 3.7 - HDMI montior debug through the GPU should be possible without removing any componment

 4. Cables Harnesses:
    * 4.1 - All USB 2.0 cables for cameras shall be less then ?2.5 meters?, contain ground shielding, and have impedance controlled twisted pairs.